Packstations / Poststations

 Accessibility of locations

 Poststations are meant to be easily accessible to everyone.
-That means there are no obstacles such as a high curbs or steps that would make using one difficult.
+That means there are no obstacles such as high curbs or steps that would make using one difficult.

 Accessibility of Poststations